-(First motion.)
-Seize the piece briskly with the left hand a little above the middle band, and detach it slightly from the shoulder with the right hand: loosen the grasp of the right hand, lower the piece with the left, reseize the piece with the right hand just above the lower band, the little finger in the rear of the barrel, the butt about four inches from the ground, the right hand supported against the hip, drop the left hand by the side.
+206. The same as the motion of order arms, No. 154, by seizing the piece briskly with the left hand a little above the middle band. and detaching it slightly from the shoulder with the right hand : loosening the grasp of the right hand, lowering the piece with the left, reseizing the piece with the right hand just above the lower band, the little finger in the rear of the barrel, the butt about four inches from the ground, the right hand supported against the hip, dropping the left hand by the side.